-25 The relatively favorable labor market outcome in Ostrava may be an exaggeration since we have assumed extra unemployment linked to, and in proportion to, mining unemployment in all periods in Jiu Valley, but not in Ostrava (see Section 3.2).
-If we assume extra unemployment linked to mining in Ostrava as well, the resuling unemployment rate would be higher although this effect would be mitigated by a slower restructuring pace (see Footnote 14).
+&lt;sup>28 The relatively favorable labor market outcome in Ostrava may be an exaggeration since we have assumed extra unemployment linked to, and in proportion to, mining unemployment in all periods in Jiu Valley, but not in Ostrava (see Section 3.2).
+If we assume extra unemployment linked to mining in Ostrava as well, the resulting unemployment rate would be higher although this effect would be mitigated by a slower restructuring pace (see Footnote 19).
 Regardless, under any reasonable size of extra unemployment, a large difference in the labor market outcome between the regions would remain.

-the Jiu Valley region.
+measure of inefficiency is 8.8% for the Ostrava region, and 26.7% for the Jiu Valley region.
 Thus the actual restructuring path was three times more inefficient in Jiu Valley than in Ostrava.

 The main result of the exercise is that the delay of restructuring in Jiu Valley was indeed inefficient.
-In comparison, the layoff of 1997 in Jiu Valley, on the other hand, is justifiable: given that there was no restructuring until then, the optimal path would be a massive layoff as occurred.
-The pace of restructuring in Ostrava should have been faster also, but the welfare loss is much smaller than in Jiu Valley since there was a substantial layoff from early on while the case for a massive layoff is weaker than in Jiu Vally.
+The layoff of 1997, on the other hand, is justifiable: given that there was no restructuring until then, the optimal path would be a massive layoff as occurred.
+In Ostrava the pace of restructuring should have been faster too, but the welfare loss is much smaller than in Jiu Valley since there was a substantial layoff from early on while the case for a massive layoff is weaker than in Jiu Vally.
 A natural question is how sensitive the results are to the assumed parameter values.
-In this regard there are three key parameters, the productivity parameter \tilde{A} , the ex-miner's wage factor λ , and the job-finding elasticity ρ .
-The first two parameters matter only as a ratio, i.e., holding \tilde{A}/λ constant, any change leads to only a re-scaling of welfare (see (12)).
+In this regard there are three key parameters, the productivity parameter A, the ex-miner's wage factor $\lambda$ , and the job-finding elasticity $\rho$ .
+The first two parameters matter only as a ratio, i.e., holding $\tilde{A}/\lambda$ constant, any change leads to only a re-scaling of welfare (see (12)).
 To see the extent to which the pace of optimal restructuring can be slowed down, we increase this ratio by 50%, which is probably the reasonable upper bound.
-We also set $\rho = 0$, which implies that job creation is completely irresponsive to an increase in unemployment.
-Under these sets of values, the initial layoff as a percentage of entire layoff decreases to 21% in Ostrava and to 44% in Jiu Valley, and the layoff duration increases to 50 and 68 months, respectively.
-Therefore, the optimal restructuring path is moderate relative to the benchmark, but still exhibits quicker layoffs than the actual path.26
+We also set $\rho = 0$ , which implies that job creation is completely irresponsive to an increase in unemployment.
+Under these sets of values, the initial layoff as a percentage of the entire layoff decreases to 21% in Ostrava and to 44% in Jiu Valley, and the layoff duration increases to 50 and 68 months, respectively.
+Therefore, the optimal restructuring path is moderate relative to the benchmark, but still exhibits quicker layoffs than the actual path.